-Let’s take a look at some of the interesting findings on creatine from current and ongoing research.
+When you are going to the gym or have an at-home setup, let’s take a look at some of the interesting findings on creatine from current and ongoing research.

 A study completed at McMaster University Medical Center evaluated the effects of creatine monohydrate supplementation on patients with neuromuscular disease (a broad term that includes many diseases that affect the muscles and/or their direct nervous system control).
 Creatine was found to increase use of muscle control, most importantly: Handgrip, dorsiflexion—the upward movement of the foot at the ankle joint, and the knee extensor strength.
 The patients studied were suffering from diseases such as muscular dystrophy and amylotrophic lateral sclerosis (Lou Gehrig’s disease), and they gained 10% to 15 % improvements in their ability to perform high intensity exercises while on the creatine monohydrate program.

 There have been many studies completed that have looked at the effects of administrating creatine to patients with heart disorders, and in particular, congestive heart failure or disease.
 Congestive heart failure (CHF) is a condition in which the heart cannot pump enough blood to meet the needs of the body.
 The administration of creatine significantly improved blood flow volume, and further significant improvements were seen in cardiac function.

 It was additionally shown in a double-blind, placebo-controlled study that patients suffering from a particular form of congestive heart disease benefited from the administration of creatine while receiving conventional congestive heart drug therapy.
 The patients receiving creatine in this study exhibited significant improvements in eight different measures of cardiac function.

 Creatine for issues related to brain function